CodeReclaimers/neat-python/docs/module_summaries.rst

   .. py:function:: validate_activation(function)

     Checks to make sure its parameter is a function that takes a single argument.
+TODO: Currently raises a deprecation warning due to changes in `inspect`.

     :param object function: Object to be checked.
     :raises InvalidActivationFunction: If the object does not pass the tests.